lywang1016/PokerAI/README.md

 In the created file, please create subclass of class Strategy defined in 'strategy.py' and implement your own algorithm to method 'action_should_take()'.

 ## Todo list
-- Consider some player run out of chips.
-Kick the player out after a game finish.
 - Deal with the case have side pot.
 Develop relavent logic.
 - Get a nice GUI (Maybe not able to have it quickly.
 But it's OK since the project target on build AI algorithms, not a platform to serve human players.
 However, it is good to have one.
 Nothing to lose.)